nks20591/README/README.md

 The difficulty of the original chain will be quite high post-fork, but it will adjust to actual hashrate shortly (just 2048 blocks, a few hours).
 Since it is expected that most hashrate will move to hardfoked chain, post-adjustment it will be possible to obtain decent mining rewards in original chain ETH even with solo mining.

 Mining pool supporting the original chain is currently under development, please check here in a couple of days.

-We are also in talks with different exchanges to re-introduce trading in ETH Classic if the exchage leaves its users with [just one coin](https://np.reddit.com/r/ethereum/comments/4sy7w6/breaking_kraken_on_the_july_20th_ethereum/) post-fork.
+### Traders

+Most important question for traders is 'will ETHC have market price'?
+There are all reasons to believe that it will.
+Essentially, ETHC is an Ethereum ['spinoff coin'](https://bitcointalk.org/index.php?topic=563972.0) with a wide user base of all current ETH users.
+Some of them will see the value of transacting on a censorship-resistant chain, some won't.
+This creates interesting arbitrage opportunities for smart traders.
+Additional reasoning why (EHTC is very unlikely to be 'worthless')[https://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5dawgg]

+One exchange agreed to carry ETHC already.
+It's Bitsquare which is planning to (add ETHC trading right after the fork)[https://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5e1oo7].
+Other trading venues will follow.
+We are in talks with several exchanges to add ETHC to their platforms (or re-introduce trading for the exchanges that previously traded ethers).